What is Negative Goodwill?

 NGW in the Balance Sheet

 In the balance sheet of the selling company, goodwill is recorded as an asset, whereas negative goodwill is part of the liabilities since it reduces the valuation.
-Alternatively, goodwill may be recorded as negative (under assets) to indicate the amount of NGW.
+Alternatively, goodwill may be recorded as a contra-asset, or a reduction to assets to indicate the amount of NGW.

 NGW in the Statement of Cash Flows